Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 When we join two states, we don't blindly merge everything.
 We use BDDs to compress the representation.
-If two paths lead to the *same* header state, we can merge their path conditions!
+If two paths lead to the *same* (or similar) header state, we can merge their path conditions!

 $(b_1, rho) ljoin (b_2, rho) = (b_1 or b_2, rho)$